Kylin Hill: Ottawa Redblacks

 On February 25, 2024, Hill signed with the Ottawa Redblacks of the Canadian Football League (CFL).
 On June 1, he was moved to the practice roster prior to the start of the regular season.
-He was released on July 2, 2024.
+Hill was released by Ottawa on July 2.

 Calgary Stampeders

 On July 31, 2024, Hill was signed by the Calgary Stampeders of the CFL.
 He played in four games where he had 102 rushing yards, 127 receiving yards, and one touchdown.
-He was released in the following offseason on March 19, 2025.
+Hill was released in the following offseason on March 19, 2025.

 Houston Roughnecks

 On September 4, 2025, Hill signed with the Houston Roughnecks of the UFL.